rust-lang/rfcs/text/0000-unified_coroutines.md

 ![magic](https://media2.giphy.com/media/12NUbkX6p4xOO4/giphy.gif)

+But, like shia, this point is controversial, and main issue that prevented us from adding generator arguments to the language in the first place.

-Nonetheless, the introduction of this implicit behavior will require additional cognitive load for new users when learning this feature.
+The introduction of this implicit behavior will require additional cognitive load for new users when learning this feature.
 However, the behavior of Generators without arguments is unchanged, and therefore this change does not impose this cost upfront, making it possible to introduce the more complex behavior in progressively more complex examples.

 Another issue posed by our approach is lifetimes of the generator arguments.
 ```rust